Andrew Sullivan: Let Him Have His Cake

 And then there’s the power of tribalism to keep the GOP voters from switching to the Dems.
 In 2016, tribal loyalty overwhelmed any concerns about demonstrable sexual assault in the presidential election and led to a majority of white women voting for a pig.
 A year later, it appears to be having the same effect in Alabama.
 Roy Moore, in the last couple of weeks, has even seemed somewhat empowered by the backlash to the accusations.
 (The polls, however, still show a close race).

 And all of this will surely affect who comes forward in the future.
 A woman violated by a Democrat will be likelier to go public — because it gets results.
 A woman violated by a Republican will fear she could be easily demonized as a liar, a conspirator, or a fraud, and understandably be reluctant to put herself through that.
 And so the accusations may well mount against Democrats and liberals and diminish somewhat among Republicans and conservatives.
 Democratic standards for sexual conduct may well keep rising (any proof, for example, that Garrison Keillor ever recorded a single broadcast has now been erased from Minnesota Public Radio’s archives), while Republican standards (that signature on the yearbook photo is obviously forged) may keep falling.
-I see no reason why this ratchet shouldn’t continue, and why Democrats aren’t, in fact, unilaterally disarming in what is a purely tribal war, where all objective moral or even epistemological standards become relative.
+I see no reason why this ratchet shouldn’t continue, and why Democrats aren’t, in fact, unilaterally disarming themselves in what is a purely tribal war, where all objective moral or even epistemological standards become relative.

 The right’s key edge on this is, it seems to me, shamelessness, a quality currently reified in the Supreme Leader.
 Ted Cruz’s staggering ability to pull off a transparently double standard on Franken and Moore, within a few seconds, is a classic example of a shame-free partisan at work.
 Drudge’s and Fox’s hysteria about Democratic and Hollywood iniquity is matched only by their celebration of Republican denials.
 It takes fathoms of cynicism to get away with this and unknown depths of denial to believe it.
 But the GOP has oodles of both on hand — and certainly more than the Dems.
 You get the feeling at times that if some Trump voters were to witness a brutal rape right in front of them, the first question they’d ask would be: Is the perpetrator a Republican or a Democrat?
 And did the victim vote for Hillary?